 Mike’s first drink came when he was 12 or 13 years old.
 He had no hobbies, played no school sports, and had friends who in retrospect he calls “derelicts.”
-Mike follows his friends leads, drinking and abusing whatever drugs they could find.
-It didn’t take long for him to learn where to score drugs, and as a teenager with a driver license he easily do it.
-By 17, his family forced him into a detox program for alcohol, but he secretly hid his drug use in order to avoid treatment for it.
+Mike follows his friends’ lead, drinking and abusing whatever drugs they could find.
+It didn’t take long for him to learn where to score drugs, and as a teenager with a driver license he could easily do it.
+By seventeen, his family forced him into a detox program for alcohol, but he secretly hid his drug use in order to avoid treatment for it.
 After high school, Mike could barely stay in college, barely keep a job, crashed automobiles and wound up in trouble with the law.
 Mike couldn’t even stay clean while attempting pre-trial intervention.